Tokyo Portfolio

 This guide provides insights about the average salary in Japan, including variations by region, experience, education, industry, and more so you can plan your life in this fascinating country more effectively.

-Earlier this year, we conducted an in-depth research across leading job boards, recruitment platforms, and salary databases and analyzed salary data for over 5,000 professionals working in Japan.
+In January 2026, we conducted in-depth research across leading job boards, recruitment platforms, and salary databases, and analyzed salary data for over 5,000 professionals working in Japan.

 Salaries in Japan can also vary widely.
 The lowest and highest salary we found in our survey is below-